faulhat/wwu-committee-scraper/README.md

 ## Crawler
 Tom Faulhaber

-The setup process is the same as with the server program; just run the same commands in the `crawler` directory.
+The setup process is the same as with the server program; just run the same commands in the `wwucrawler` directory.

-Then, you can do `./wwucrawler.py -h` for instructions on how to use the program.
+Then, you can do `python crawler -h` for instructions on how to use the program.

 ## Summarizer
 Kyle Downing